amandasposito/amandasposito.github.io/_posts/2017-06-04-testing-in-elixir-where-to-start.markdown

 ### Test Setup

 In some cases, it may be necessary to do some kind of `setup` of the  `system under test` before run our tests.
-For this, there are two `macros` that can help us: `setup` and `setup_all`.
+For this, there are two `macros` that can help us, the `setup` and `setup_all`.

 The difference between them is that `setup` is executed everytime before a test and `setup_all` is executed just one time before the `module` tests.